bmcmurry/unit4practices/module4_practices/gradebook/README.md

 3. You should have the following functions capable in your model:

-- [ ] Create a Grade.
+- [x] Create a Grade.
-- [ ] Find a grade by it's id.
+- [x] Find a grade by it's id.
-- [ ] Update the percentage of a grade.
+- [x] Update the percentage of a grade.
-- [ ] Update the notes of a grade.
+- [x] Update the notes of a grade.
-- [ ] Remove a grade from the system (Delete a grade model)
+- [x] Remove a grade from the system (Delete a grade model)
-- [ ] Filter grades by student name.
+- [x] Filter grades by student name.
-- [ ] Filter grades by assignment name.
+- [x] Filter grades by assignment name.
-- [ ] Filter grades by assignment name and percentage.
+- [ ] Filter grades by assignment name and greater than or equal to a percentage.

 4. You should write your own tests for each of these functionalities.